Tiberriver256/Tiberriver256.GitHub.io/_posts/2026-02-03-stable-work-hours-over-commitments.md

 more commonly (if you're like the rest of us humans) be working overtime rather than getting out early.

+## Moving Into Leadership

+Moving into a leadership role, my perspective on this was solidified.
+It made no sense to me if someone got the short end of the stick on something they thought was easy but turned out to be hard to make them work overtime hours.
+Much better to say "No problem" and let them call it a day.
+It also made no sense to watch someone run off and have fun for hours just because they lucked out and got an easy one (although... underestimation being way more common... this is super rare).

 ## A Better Approach: Stable Hours, Improving Flow

 So what do I do now?

 I stick to my hours... sometimes this means I get extra stuff done because I finished earlier than I thought I would... sometimes this means I miss on commitments.

 Every time, though, it means my hours are stable and predictable.

 ## The Benefits

-* **Stability** - Being able to tell my family when I'll actually be home.
+- **Stability** - Being able to tell my family when I'll actually be home.
 Not carrying around guilt that "I didn't finish the thing I promised, so I must not be good at my job."
-* **Failure** - Failure isn't always bad... it's an opportunity to learn and improve.
+- **Failure** - Failure isn't always bad... it's an opportunity to learn and improve.
 When I or my team fail to meet commitments within a reasonable timeframe we can talk about what went wrong and what we can do better next time.
 Overworking to hit a deadline short-circuited that value for me for a long time.

 > **Side Note:** I still work crazy hours sometimes... but... that's a different
 > problem 😝